brananharrison/EmployeeScheduler/README.md

 ### Tiebreaker calculation
-In the event where more than one employee is eligible for the same shift, the first consideration is the Attendance Score.
+In the event where more than one employee is eligible for the same shift, the first consideration is the **Attendance Score**.
 This is dependent on the 5 attendance categories from the manager's input sheet: No call no show, Inadmissible call-out, Admissible call-out, Write-up behavior, and Late.‍

 ```
 AttendanceScore = minimum(0, 1 - (